msquared-au/dockrsync/README.md

 This should work for any volume on any docker host that you have access to via SSH.

-If you put `dockervolume` somewhere in your path, you can drop the "./" from the command above.

 Note that rsync works in both directions: you can copy files to or from your docker volumes, just like you can with regular hosts.